tsunami416604/azure-docs.hu-hu/articles/data-factory/transform-data-using-databricks-notebook.md

 ## <a name="monitor-the-pipeline-run"></a>A folyamat futásának monitorozása

-1. Váltson a **Monitorozás** lapra.
-Ellenőrizze, hogy megjelenik-e a futó folyamat.
+1. Switch to the **Monitor** tab.
+Confirm that you see a pipeline run.
 Egy, a jegyzetfüzetet végrehajtó Databricks feladatfürt létrehozása körülbelül 5–8 percet vesz igénybe.

     ![A folyamat figyelése](media/transform-data-using-databricks-notebook/databricks-notebook-activity-image22.png)